 • other specialists.

-You will be informed about how to keep yourself and baby as safe as possible, including:
+You will be given information about how to keep yourself and baby as safe as possible, including:

 • lifestyle choices to stay well and support your baby to grow